w-h-a/ls180/relational-models.md

 #### Beyond Schemas

-Now that we've specified a relational schema for a model or database of our tech company, let's go ahead and construct some relations for each item class in psql.
+Now that we've specified a relational schema for our tech company's model or database let's go ahead and construct some relations for each item class in psql.
 Here are two criteria for our relations:

 1. Each relation _must_ satisfy its corresponding relation schema, and
 2. The relations of relationship classes _should_ adhere to the cardinality constraints of our relational schema.